ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 That's it!
 You could then use `dsm` in normal mode to delete surrounding math.
 (For a background of what's going on here, you can consult the final article this series, [7.
-A Vimscript Primer for Filetype-Specific Workflows]({% link tutorials/vim-latex/vimscript.md %}).)
+A Vim Configuration Primer for Filetype-Specific Workflows]({{< relref "/tutorials/vim-latex/vimscript" >}}).)

 The key when redefining default mappings is to use your own, personally-intuitive LHS mapping (e.g. `dsm`) with VimTeX's default `<Plug>` mapping (e.g. `<Plug>(vimtex-env-delete-math)`).
 VimTeX won't apply the default `LHS` shortcut to any `<Plug>` mapping you map to manually (this behavior is explained in `:help vimtex-default-mappings`).